hamidionline/Persian-Lettering.js/README.md

 ## Persian-Lettering.js, a jQuery plugin for radical Persian and Arabic Web Typography

 Persian-Lettering is a Javascript `span` injector for radical Web Typography for Persian and Arabic languages.
-It is a fork from the origin [Lettering.js](https://github.com/davatron5000/Lettering.js).
+It can be used for kerning, or other creative affects, when working whti Persian and Aranic typography.
+It is a fork from the original [Lettering.js](https://github.com/davatron5000/Lettering.js).

  The original Lettering.js does well with English typography, but Persian and Arabic typography needs to be treated a little bit differently, because some letters are connected to each other, forming letter groups that we can call them 'ligatures'.